merative/acd-containers/src/pages/security/gdpr-considerations.md

 ## Data Life Cycle

-### What types of data flow through IBM Annotator for Clinical Data?
+### What types of data flow through IBM Watson Annotator for Clinical Data?

 There is no definite answer to the this question as use cases vary between application devleopment.
 The data passed through the ACD Analyze APIs are not persisted nor is the payload data logged.